Meet the Team: Andrew Kingshott

 Andrew Kingshott

-For Andrew Kingshott, the route into marine engineering was not entirely straightforward.
-Growing up in High Wycombe, he initially considered a career in the Royal Navy before studying electronic engineering and computer systems at university.
-However, the pull of a career at sea remained.
-During his final year, he discovered the Merchant Navy, a route that combined structured training with practical experience.
+For Andrew Kingshott, the path into marine engineering was not a straight line.
+Growing up in High Wycombe, he initially considered a career in the Royal Navy before heading to university to study electronic engineering and computer systems.
+However, the appeal of working at sea remained, and during his final year he came across the Merchant Navy, a route that offered both practical experience and formal training.

 Author